7 Strategies for Making the Most of Brown’s Video Introduction

 Tip No. 4 – Focus on your personality and share your passions

-Some students who are not totally sure what to talk about end up spending a fair amount of their video simply going over experiences and accomplishments that they have already discussed at length in other aspects of their application.
-This is not the best use of your time, however, and really the primary focus should be on you not what you’ve done in high school.
+However, this is not the best use of your time, and the primary focus should be on you, not what you’ve done in high school.
 Talk about yourself, your passions, your goals, and other aspects about you that make you unique and special!
-While you don’t want to come off as self-involved, you can certainly show off what makes you stand out from a crowd.
+While you don’t want to be self-involved, you can certainly show off what makes you stand out from a crowd.

 Tip No. 5 – Try to tell a story and be creative